 Spring Break Destinations in Texas

-Fort Worth – Enjoy a weekend where the west begins.
-Go line dancing at Billy Bob’s, feed the giraffes at the Fort Worth Zoo, watch a cattle drive and enjoying Mexican Food at Joe T Garcias.
+Enjoy a weekend where the west begins.
+Go line dancing at Billy Bob’s, feed the giraffes at the Fort Worth Zoo, watch a cattle drive, and enjoying Mexican Food at Joe T Garcias.

-San Antonio – This city has so much fun and cultural activities to choose from.
-Everything from remembering The Alamo and other missions, stroll the Riverwalk, shopping a the historic El Mercado and getting the activities best views of the city at Tower of the Americas.
+This city has so many fun and cultural activities to choose from.
+Everything from remembering The Alamo and other missions, stroll the Riverwalk, shopping a the historic El Mercado, and getting the activities best views of the city at Tower of the Americas.

-Waco – There is so much more to do in this city after shopping & eating cupcakes at Magnolia Market.
-Take a hike through Cameron park, stroll through the Dr. Pepper Museum and kayak along the Brazos river.
+There is so much more to do in this city after shopping & eating cupcakes at Magnolia Market.
+Take a hike through Cameron Park, stroll through the Dr. Pepper Museum, and kayak along the Brazos River.

-Austin – You can never go wrong with a visit to the state capital.
-Listen to love music on the infamous 6th street, explore Zilker Park and dine at the Oasis on Lake Travis to see the most beautiful sunsets.
+You can never go wrong with a visit to the state capital.
+Listen to live music on the infamous 6th street, explore Zilker Park, and dine at the Oasis on Lake Travis to see the most beautiful sunsets.

-Fredericksburg – Sure this an adult playground, but most of the wineries are kid families and have plenty activities to keep the kiddos entertained.
+Sure this an adult playground, but most of the wineries are kid families and have plenty of activities to keep the kiddos entertained.
 Be sure to hike Enchanted Rock to see amazing views of the Texas Hill Country.

 Do you have a favorite Texas Spring Break city?
 There are SO many places and I’ll be adding to this list!